With working-from-home days for the masses winding down, I knew it was time to up my bicycle commuting game.

 The only compromise I had to make was my desire to have a mid-drive–not so much for a more balanced ride, but to avoid changing a heavy/tricky rear flat tire.
 But you can’t have it all.
 And for $1,000, I was able to take a (calculated) leap of faith.
 If it doesn’t work out, I can still pursue another bike.
 After all, as I read on one of the many bike message boards I perused, “buying an e-bike is not a marriage.”

 This post address my initial thoughts on the Rideal.
-And since I know you want to know: the Ariel Rider Rideal top speed has been about 24mph for me…21.2mph when we’re throttling on a full charge.
+And since I know you want to know: this Ariel Rider electric bike hits about 21.2mph on flat ground when we’re throttling on a full charge without pedal assist.
+As far as the Rideal’s top speed–I’ve hit 28-29mph–anything higher would be a serious challenge.

 As advertised, the bike looks like a bike which is what I wanted.
 A few small details make it stand out, but overall, the bike has a nice streamlined classic bike look.
 The black paint and the brown grips and seat, coupled with the gold Ariel Rider logos, give the bike an elegant look.
 “Beautiful bike,” said a random neighbor.